-A fund, account, or trust ("a fund") is a qualified settlement fund if it meets the governmental order or approval requirement, the resolve or satisfy requirement, and the segregation requirement.
-These requirements are discussed below.
+A fund, account, or trust ("a fund") is a qualified settlement fund if it meets the following requirements:

+- Governmental order or approval requirement.

+- · Resolve or satisfy requirement.

+- Segregation requirement.

 Governmental order or approval requirement.
-To meet this requirement, the fund must be established under an order of, or must be approved by, the United States, any state, including the District of Columbia, territory, possession, or political subdivision thereof, or any agency or instrumentality (including a court of law) of any of the foregoing, and is subject to the continuing jurisdiction of that governmental authority.
+To meet this requirement, the fund must be ordered by, or approved by, the United States, any state (including the District of Columbia), territory, possession, or political subdivision thereof, or any agency or instrumentality (including a court of law) of any of the foregoing, and it must be subject to the continuing jurisdiction of that governmental authority.